Visit

 required

 Introduces the major topics of geology.
 Course content encompasses Earth's materials, structure, and surface landforms.
 Geologic time and the geologic processes responsible for Earth's internal and external features are covered.
 This course includes laboratory experience.
 This is a statewide Guaranteed Transfer course in the GT-SC1 category.
-It is recommended that ENG 1021 and MAT 1340 be completed prior to or be taken concurrently with this course.
+It is recommended that ENG 1021 be completed prior to or be taken concurrently with this course.
 Course is not repeatable for credit.

 4